mnr/writing-wip/dimensions_living_book/goodbyeToDimensions.md

 I wasn't sure where this would lead, but I responded positively.

 "What are you doing about all those homeless people?" he asked.
 At the time, this was a hot topic for opinion television.
 The TV discussion was peppered with the terms "trash," "criminals", and "drug addicts."
-The newscast displayed streets with rows of tents, disheveled men, and piles of trash.
+The newscast displayed streets with rows of tents, disheveled men, and piles of dismembered bicycles.

 "That's a tough question," I responded.
 "We're trying to figure out how best to help all the children stuck in poverty and veterans with PTSD from their war experiences."

 Ray stopped mid-response.
 His hat displays the name of his battleship during the Korean war.
-He realized some of those homeless drug addicts on the TV are his brothers-in-arms.
+He may have realized some of those homeless drug addicts on the TV are his brothers-in-arms.

 From that moment on, we explored stories with our different viewpoints.
 We always part with a laugh and agree it's up to us.
 Ray is a hard-won, and most valued friend.